 While this food contains a great deal of protein, it also contains many grains, including wheat, corn, and sorghum.
 Some customers report that the food dried their dog’s skin out and caused itchiness and excessive shedding.
 Some customers’ dogs would not eat it.

 10. Royal Canin German Shepherd Loaf in Sauce Canned Dog Food

 This canned dog food from Royal Canin is specially formulated for German Shepherds in order to provide the essential nutrients needed by the breed.
 The food contains D.H.A. and E.P.A. for healthy skin and a smooth, shiny coat, as well as chicken and pork to provide essential animal-sourced protein.
-It also contains fish oil for essential fatty acids and vitamin C and E for immune support.
+It also contains fish oil for essential fatty acids and vitamins C and E for immune support.
 There are no artificial flavorings, colorants, or preservatives in the food.